Updated: July 1, 2012

 This "Odyssey" was inspired by the Russian Orthodox way of confession, especially how Hiermonk Arseny is described in the book Father Arseny, Priest and Prisoner and how he conducted his life in the Soviet gulags.
 It is also due to having been befriended by local priest Fr.
 John Hennies of St. Dimitri of Rostov mission parish of the Orthodox Church in America (OCA) here in Los Alamos, New Mexico.

 My hope is that this blog, now in mostly skeletal form, will flesh out into something alive and meaningful enough to evoke dialogue with family, friends and strangers.
 To this end I hope that those who know me will comment as these blog bones and threads jog memories, whether with pain, pleasure or amusement.

 In that vein I invite those who have known me in earlier periods, especially where their own experience was NOT positive, to comment such that we can together transcend, include and transform troubled memories into something good, true and beautiful.
 I am conflicted about always using actual names, even though dates and places are as accurate as I can remember and document.
 In order to protect certain people, a pseudonym may occasionally be more appropriate, but this choice can always be revisited.

-**Note: this initial blog post has been set to appear at the top of the blog.
-From then on the most recent posts will appear in chronological order.
+**Note: this initial blog post has been set to appear at the top of the blog series.
+From then on the most recent posts will appear in reverse chronological order.